Contents

 If present, specifies how the volume is encrypted.
 See the Storage Encryption page for more information.

 Specify compatibility level.
 So far, this is only used for type='qcow2' volumes.
-Valid values are 0.10 and 1.1 so far, specifying QEMU version the images should be compatible with.
-If the feature element is present, 1.1 is used.
-Since 1.1.0 If omitted, 0.10 is used.
-Since 1.1.2
+Valid values are 0.10 (QCOW2 v2) and 1.1 (QCOW2 v3) so far.
+The values were meant to specify QEMU version the images should be compatible with.

 Turn off COW of the newly created volume.
 So far, this is only valid for a file image in btrfs file system.
 It will improve performance when the file image is used in VM.
 To create non-raw file images, it requires QEMU version since 2.1.
 Since 1.2.7